Top Project Management Tools for Developers in 2026: Honest Reviews & Comparisons

 | Easiest to get started | Trello | Basecamp |

 Our overall winner for 2026: Linear.
-For the majority of modern software development teams — especially those between 5 and 100 people — Linear hits the best combination of performance, developer-native features, Git integration, and clean UX.
-It's the tool that actually gets out of your way and lets you ship.
+For most modern software development teams — especially those between 5 and 100 people — Linear hits the sweet spot of performance, developer-native features, Git integration, and a clean interface that actually feels good to use.
+It gets out of your way and lets you ship.

-That said, Jira remains the right answer for large enterprises, and ClickUp is the strongest contender if you need to consolidate multiple tools into one platform.
+That said, Jira is still the right answer for large enterprises, and ClickUp is the strongest contender if you need to consolidate multiple tools into one platform.

 Frequently Asked Questions